This episode focuses on what people can do to keep themselves mentally well during tough times, and how to support others.

 Lisa and John operate a dryland mixed farming and grazing property growing winter cereal and oilseed crops.
 They also run merino sheep and Angus beef cattle.

-Lisa worked as a Rural Financial Counsellor in her local community during the millennium drought and is now a board member on both the Veterinary Practitioners Board of NSW and on the New South Wales Farmers Association.
-She is also an Executive Councillor on the Rural Affairs Committee and represents the Association at the CRRMH’s Community Advisory Committee (CAC).
+Lisa worked as a Rural Financial Counsellor in her local community during the millennium drought and is now a board member on both the Veterinary Practitioners Board of NSW and on the NSW Farmers Association.
+She is also an Executive Councillor on the Rural Affairs Committee.

 Disasters can strike at any time from accidents to natural disasters.
 We can find our mental health pushed and tested in many ways.
 In this podcast we share tips around keeping yourself and those around your mentally well during tough times.

-Our new Fact Sheet: Let's Talk Managing Stress During Drought (437 KB) provides a quick reference of what signs to look out for that someone is stressed, how to support someone who is not coping, and includes useful phone numbers for services that can help you.
+Our Fact Sheet: Let’s Talk Managing Stress During Drought provides a quick reference of what signs to look out for that someone is stressed, how to support someone who is not coping, and includes useful phone numbers for services that can help you.

-Podcast: In Let’s Talk Rural Mental Health- Series 1, we spoke to RAMHP Coordinator Di Gill; farmers from Western NSW Phil & Chris Munge, and Clinical Psychologist Dr Rob Gordon about Disasters, trauma and mental health.
+Podcast: In Let’s Talk Rural Mental Health – Series 1, we spoke to Di Gill; farmers from Western NSW Phil & Chris Munge, and Clinical Psychologist Dr Rob Gordon about Disasters, trauma and mental health.
 You can listen to this podcast here.

 If you or someone else is in immediate danger, call 000 or go to your nearest hospital emergency department.